folkehelseinstituttet/ngs_scripts/nextstrain/README.md

 ```
 This will save the Nextstrain-tree files at N:\Virologi\NGS\1-NGS-Analyser\1-Rutine\2-Resultater\Influensa\11-Nextstrain\{DATE}_Nextstrain_Build

-All *json files can be viewd at https://auspice.us/
+All *json files can uploaded to https://auspice.us/ for analysis.

 # SARS-CoV-2